 Park Entry fee: LKR 3600/adult; half-price for children between 6-12 yrs

-3. Pidurangala Rock
+3. Pidurangala Rock - For A Wonderful Trip

 In addition to Dambulla tourist attractions, this rock outcrop in Sigiriya which is an easy half an hour drive away, is a wonderful trip for those looking for a taste of adventure.
 A 30-minute hike along steep steps and boulders rewards you with sweeping views of the surrounding area and the best view of Sigiriya Lion Rock.
 The hike through dense forest is thrilling, and the mesmerising views at the top make it worth all the effort.
 You need to go through an ancient Buddhist temple before beginning the ascent.
 A sunrise hike is recommended for the breathtaking views and tranquil setting.